Parents & Young People

 There can be a difference in the behaviour and side effects seen in teenagers when they drink alcohol because teenager’s brains are still developing which can result in negative effects in the short and long-term.

-In March 2009, the National Health and Medical Research Council (NHMRC) released the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
-The 2009 Guidelines focus on health risks accumulating over a lifetime from alcohol use.
+In December 2020, the National Health and Medical Research Council (NHMRC) revised their Australian Guidelines to Reduce Health Risks from Drinking Alcohol.

 National Health and Medical Research Council (2009).
 Australian guidelines to reduce health risks from drinking alcohol: Commonwealth of Australia.
 Available at http://www.nhmrc.gov.au/guidelines/publications/ds10